 Earlier on, the DPP’s Ernest Mosate said the parties in the NPF criminal matter fraudulently entered into a contract with DIS and Ministry of Energy for consultancy services and procurement of oil stock for Botswana Oil Company.

 He said that the P60 million was used to purchase property and luxury vehicles some of which were registered under relatives and friends of the interested parties.

 According to information exchanged in court, Basis Points had a contract with the ministry, but between March and August 2016 it entered into a new contract with DIS for consultancy services and procurement of oil stock.

-There were meetings held and correspondence exchanged between the three parties authorising the transactions that led to the disbursement of the P60 million in dispute.
+There were meetings held and correspondence exchanged between the three parties authorizing the transactions that led to the disbursement of the P60 million in dispute.

 However, in their affidavits, the DIS and ministry officials have disowned the correspondence and the signatures therein, as well as the DIS letterhead, whilst minutes of the said meetings bear nobody’s signature.

-Ngakaagae dug his heels saying this gesture is the main reason why the witnesses should be called for oral testimony and be subjected to cross examination.
+Ngakaagae dug his heels in saying this gesture is the main reason why the witnesses should be called for oral testimony and be subjected to cross-examination.

 He stated that the DPP should not try to blame third parties for government’s failure to comply with its’ processes and systems.

-Unoda Mack, represents two Respondents, among them a Mercedez Benz B291 BEX that was purchased by one Janet Mooketsi at the tune of P650,000 with the assistance of Sadique Kebonang.
+Unoda Mack represents two Respondents, among them a Mercedes Benz B291 BEX that was purchased by one Janet Mooketsi at the tune of P650, 000 with the assistance of Sadique Kebonang.